artssci/app-deployment/README.md

 ### 5. **Package the App**

-To create an installer type:
+Generate installation files by typing the code below.
+This installation files will be saved inside the `out` directory:

 ```bash
 npm run make
 ```
-This will generate installation files inside the `out` directory.

 ### 8. **Install and Test the Packaged App**